Greensboro College logo

 Key Highlights

-• Founded in 1838, it stands as one of the oldest institutions of higher education for women in the United States.
+• Founded in 1838, making it one of the oldest institutions of higher education for women in the United States.

 Timeline